-^{}This chart includes all directly owned UK and European subsidiaries (and all their European subsidiaries of the ultimate parent company, Nomura Holdings, Inc.).
-The Nomura Charitable Trust (a UK registered charity company) is not included.
+^{} This chart includes all UK and European direct subsidiaries of the ultimate parent company, Nomura Holdings, Inc. The Nomura Charitable Trust (a UK registered charity company) is not included.

 3. Business Overview

 The Issuer's primary role is to support the Nomura Group's Global Wholesale Business predominantly the Global Markets Division of the Nomura Group.
 Its principal activities include: